 I like to write about ordinary women who are at a difficult time in their lives, and are suddenly faced with an external evil force.
 Women who are stronger than they think they are.
 I didn't think a whole lot about theme until I had written a couple of books, but I realized with the writing of my third novel Chill Waters that my books generally have to do with betrayal and abandonment in some form, and learning to trust again.
 And more important, learning to trust oneself.
 Almost any good book will tell you something about the author herself.
 (Or himself.)
 You can't avoid it.
-But first and foremost I want to give readers a roller-coaster ride, one that keeps them on the edge of their proverbial seats and resonates in the imagination long after the last page is read.
+But first and foremost I want to give readers a roller-coaster ride, one that keeps them on the edge of their collective seats and resonates in the imagination long after the last page is read.

-I was born and raised in Saint John, New Brunswick, Canada's oldest incorporated city, situated on the Bay of Fundy.
+I grew up in Saint John, New Brunswick, Canada's oldest incorporated city, situated on the Bay of Fundy.
 I married my husband, Mel, when I was 18, and we had 3 children within four years.
 Our son, Bill, came along 18 years later.
 When the children were still small, we moved from the city to Gondola Point, (it was country then, but no more) and lived there happily with various beloved pets over the years, including our wonderful dog, Scamp, who died recently.
 We lived in a modest, but comfortable home, overlooking the Kennebecasis River.
 Lots of lovely tall pine trees as I looked out my window.
 People often told me the view must be inspiring, but the truth is when I was at my computer, my back was to the river, my head already filled with characters and scenes as I live in a world of the imagination.

 My husband is gone now and I sold the house and moved back to the city to escape the loneliness.
 I'm in a very nice apartment in a historical part of Saint John, and I'm content here with my new little Calico cat, Bella.
 Out my window, I can see a beautiful old church with the steeple jutting into the sky, and a clock that competes with the moon.
 It is Sunday morning and the church bells are ringing as I type this.

 When my children grew less dependent on me, I decided to pursue my lifelong dream of writing a novel.
-Always an insatiable reader, I immersed myself once more in the work of those writers who had instilled in me the desire to write -- Shirley Jackson, Edgar Allan Poe, Mark Twain, Dickens, and contemporary authors like Ira Levin, Phyllis Whitney, Joy Fielding, Ruth Rendell, Stephen King, and so many more fine writers.
+Always an insatiable reader, I immersed myself in the work of those writers who had instilled in me the desire to write -- Shirley Jackson, Edgar Allan Poe, Mark Twain, Dickens, and contemporary authors like Ira Levin, Phyllis Whitney, Joy Fielding, Ruth Rendell, Stephen King, and so many more fine writers.

-and other online bookstore, PRINT/EBOOK
+and other online bookstores, PRINT/EBOOK